 Currently, at the Correr Museum in Venice, located in St. Mark's Square, a beautiful exhibition of a little known Venetian painter, Andrea Schiavone is on show.

-Although operating in the middle of the 1500s, his contemporaries mainly preferred Tintoretto and Titian to him.
+Although operating in the middle of the 1500s, his contemporaries mainly preferred other artists to him.
 This was mainly due to the few, and not exactly flattering, comments that Giorgio Vasari made about him in his famous book on the lives on the most famous Italian artists of his time, in which he defined him as an inaccurate dauber of canvas drawings.

 Schiavone, however, was very popular in England, as you will be able to see from the works of art in the exhibition: many paintings and drawings come from the UK where they were bought by several collectors during the 1600s.